Dougley/Scrapr/README.md

 # Scrapr

-Scrapr is an easy way to fetch messages from a Discord user easily, provided you have a bot with access to the channel
+Scrapr is an easy way to fetch Discord messages from someone, provided you have a bot with access to the channel

 ## Prerequisites
 Node 9 or higher installed and added to PATH